How and When to Replace Electric Forklift Batteries

 The average battery life for an electric forklift is about 5 years.
-The good news is, they can be replaced for many more years of work with the forklift.
+The forklift itself can last for many years beyond that.
+Now, the good news is you don't have to replace the forklift every 5 years.
+Just replace the battery, and you get many more years of work with the forklift.

 However, replacing batteries is not the same as replacing tires.
-Batteries are much bigger and much heavier.
-In an electric forklift, the battery can account for up to 3,000 pounds of the unit’s entire weight!
+Batteries are bigger and (much!) heavier.
+In an electric forklift, the battery can account for up to 3,000 pounds of the unit's entire weight!

-Since more & more customers are opting for electric forklifts, I wanted to talk about battery replacement.
+Since more & more customers opt for electric forklifts, I want to talk a little about battery replacement.
 This month’s “News from the Forklift Boss” will tell you how to determine if a forklift battery is dying, and how we replace them for you.

 When to Replace an Electric Forklift’s Battery